ramonasuncion/.dotfiles/README.md

   --config FILE  Specify a custom configuration file

 This script reads a config file and creates symlinks or hardlinks based on the configuration.
-The configuration file should specify 'path', 'type', and 'target'.
+The configuration file should specify 'path', 'type', and 'target', and optional 'script'.
 ```

 ## Software